Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 The core production failure is a theme flash: the browser renders with light tokens, then immediately re-paints dark.
 This happens when theme resolution is deferred until script execution rather than resolved before first paint.
 A secondary failure mode is state drift: the OS preference changes at runtime (the user switches their system theme) but the application does not react, leaving the UI stuck in the wrong mode until the next hard reload.
 Both failures stem from treating prefers-color-scheme as a one-time read rather than an observable signal.

-- Define primitive tokens — raw hex/hsl values, no semantic meaning, scoped to
+1. Define primitive tokens — raw hex/hsl values, no semantic meaning, scoped to @layer design-tokens.

---color-bg-primaryresolves to a primitive; done once for light, overridden inside@media (prefers-color-scheme: dark)in@layer theme-overrides. - Inject inline critical CSS —
+2. Map semantic tokens--color-bg-primary resolves to a primitive; done once for light, overridden inside @media (prefers-color-scheme: dark) in @layer theme-overrides.

 The integration workflow begins with token definition, followed by media query mapping, and concludes with state synchronization for interactive overrides.
 While the media query handles automatic detection, user-initiated overrides require bridging the declarative CSS layer with imperative JavaScript.
 This transition aligns with runtime theme switching protocols, where a data-theme attribute or class toggle supersedes the media query cascade.
 Engineers must ensure the synchronization layer respects the prefers-color-scheme baseline while allowing explicit user preferences to persist via localStorage or cookies.
 The detailed reconciliation algorithm for this layered preference model is covered in syncing system preference with a manual theme override.